 Maybe most interestingly for anyone wondering when the whole ride-sharing saga will finally come to a conclusion, the bill is also aiming to regulate the accreditation of transport network companies, or TNCs.
 It defines a TNC as “an organization whether a corporation, a partnership or a sole proprietor that provides prearranged transportation services for compensation using an Internet-based digital technology application or digital technology platform to connect passengers with drivers,” and stipulates that in order for a certificate of accreditation to be granted to any TNC, the latter must first secure a franchise from Congress.

-These franchises will be given out based on the results of a Land Transportation Study, which the LTA will conduct together with the National Economic and Development Authority, the Department of Interior and Local Government, and other key stakeholders and associates, in an effort to determine how many buses, jeeps, taxis and transport network vehicles are actually needed.
+These franchises will be given out based on the results of a Land Transportation Study, which the LTA will conduct together with the National Economic and Development Authority, the Department of the Interior and Local Government, and other key stakeholders and associates, in an effort to determine how many buses, jeeps, taxis and transport network vehicles are actually needed.
 This could well mean a firm cap on the number of Uber and Grab vehicles allowed to operate in the country, which would be a good way to keep traffic levels in check.

 The bill is also seeking to make attending a driving school mandatory for first-time nonprofessional and professional license applicants, as well as for all professional license renewal applicants.
 The bill also wants to abolish the Traffic Enforcement Group of the Metropolitan Manila Development Authority and place all its power and duties under the LTA.